Eine Gruppe ukrainischer Flüchtlinge mit Gepäck und Rollkoffern geht eine Straße entlang

 In addition, the counsellors try to provide further practical help such as arranging accommodation or interpreting and transport services.

 The Berliner Krebsgesellschaft e.V. offers unbureaucratic financial support from its hardship fund to Ukrainian refugees with cancer.
-Affected persons can apply for the money through the district cancer societies, social services of the treating hospitals or directly on the Berliner Krebsgesellschaft e.V..
+Affected persons can apply for the money through the district cancer societies, social services of the treating hospitals or directly from the Berliner Krebsgesellschaft e.V..
 Requirements are:

 • a medical certificate stating the cancer disease,